 Rice koji (米こうじ, 米糀, 米麹) is steamed rice that has been treated with koji mold spores (Aspergillus oryzae, koji-kin 麹菌, or koji starter).
 You may wonder why we make rice moldy on purpose.
 Koji is a specific strain of mold that has been cultured over the centuries.
 Mostlikely, you’ve already eaten it.
 Koji has been the key ingredient to make miso, soy sauce, sake, mirin, rice vinegar, amazake, shochu, and shio koji.

-Use shio koji to marinade meats, make pickles, or just use as a salt substitute.
+Use shio koji to marinate meats, make pickles, or just use as a salt substitute.
 Shio koji is very versatile and can be used in any kind of cooking (See Shio Koji recipes)!

 To get a step-by-step recipe for making shio koji at home, click here.